-During 2022, the automotive industry has experienced, and continues to experience, significant disruptions in the supply chain, including a shortage of semiconductor chips used by our customers, increased metal and commodity costs, higher utility costs, increased transportation costs, higher labor costs and labor shortages.
-As a result, we have experienced increased volatility in our production schedules, including manufacturing downtime, often with little notice from customers, higher inventory levels and increased labor costs, which have negatively impacted our results of operations and cash flows during this period.
-We continue to work with customers and suppliers in our effort to protect continuity of supply as we expect these challenges to continue in 2023.
-Due to the ongoing uncertainty associated with the impact of the COVID-19 pandemic, the conflict between Russia and Ukraine and other factors causing, or exacerbating, these supply chain constraints, the ultimate impact on our net sales, results of operations and cash flows is unknown.
+The automotive industry continues to experience significant disruptions in the supply chain, including volatility in metal, commodity and utility costs, increased transportation costs, higher labor costs and labor shortages.
+As a result, we have continued to experience volatility in our production schedules, including manufacturing downtime, often with limited notice from customers, higher inventory levels and increased labor costs, which have negatively impacted our results of operations and cash flows during these periods.
+In addition, during 2023, we experienced lower margins at certain of our locations as a result of production inefficiencies and capacity constraints due, in part, to labor shortages impacting our operations.
+We continue to work with customers and suppliers in our effort to protect continuity of supply as we expect these challenges to continue in 2024.
+Due to the ongoing uncertainty associated with these supply chain constraints, the ultimate impact on our net sales, results of operations and cash flows is unknown.